arisaghafari/minimax_chess/README.md

 #minimax
-A Minimax AI with alpha beta pruning that plays chess
+A Minimax AI with alpha beta pruning that plays chess for AI course